Is your knowledge as a programmer tall like they sky or broad like the horizon?

 Counter-point: your must prune your knowledge so that it is deep and broad.
 I spoke to this in my OSCON presentation The Holistic Programmer.
 From my description:

-In it I talk of my approach to problem solving.
+Therein, I talk of my approach to problem solving.
 My method is largely predicated on knowing a little bit about a whole lot.
-Given that, I can usually frame a problem pretty quickly and get on to making the first attempt at solving it.
+I usually frame a problem pretty quickly and get on to making the first attempt at solving it.
 I might get lucky and actually frame the problem correctly.
-Even if I don’t, at least now I’ve got an idea of what the problem really is and I can take another, more informed stab.
+If I don’t, at least now I’ve got an idea of what the problem really is and I can take another, more informed stab.
 So on this, Greg Knauss and I disagree.

 My main point is that programmers need to take a holistic approach these days, knowing things above and below them in the application or system stack in which they are expert.
 This is the deep part that Greg mentions.
 Its not enough to just speak Rails, Django, Linux or Flash.
 You have to understand the bits that are higher level and the bits that are lower level than what you are working on.
 Otherwise you’re looking at an incomplete picture.

 There’s a notion going around of the “specializing generalists” or some such.
-I think its a great way to go.
-Given the rapid rate of change software development sees, you have to stay nimble.
+I think it’s a great way to go.
+Given the rapid rate of change in software development, you have to stay nimble.
 The ability to quickly adapt to new technologies and approaches separates the mediocre programmers from the great programmers.